andreasvc/disco-dop/docs/discodop.rst

 Options:

 -b k         Return the k-best parses instead of just 1.
 -s x         Use "x" as start symbol instead of default "TOP".
 -z           Input is one sentence per line, space-separated tokens.
---ctf=k        Use k-best coarse-to-fine; prune items not in top k derivations --prob         Print probabilities as well as parse trees.
+--prob       Print probabilities as well as parse trees.
+--tags       Tokens are of the form "word/POS"; give both to parser.
+--bt=file    apply backtransform table to recover TSG derivations.
 --mpp=k      By default, the output consists of derivations, with the most
              probable derivation (MPD) ranked highest.
 With a PTSG such as DOP, it is possible to aim for the most probable parse (MPP) instead, whose probability is the sum of any number of the k-best derivations.
---bt=file      backtransform table to recover TSG derivations.
+--batch      Specify directory with a model as produced by "discodop runexp";
+             If one or more filenames are given, the parse trees for each file are written to a file with '.dbr' added to the original filename; otherwise, standard input and output are used.
 --bitpar     use bitpar to parse with an unbinarized grammar.
 --numproc=k  launch k processes, to exploit multiple cores.

 The PLCFRS format is as follows.
 Rules are delimited by newlines.
 Fields are separated by tabs.
 The fields are::